landryb02/CSC446/Project/ftp/readme.md

 Server 1 is hosted in public1 and Server 2 is hosted in public2.

 ## Conversation Engine
-Creates files with encrpyted permissions based on the information from the conversations folder for FTP servers.
+Creates files with encrypted permissions based on the information from the conversations folder for FTP servers.

 ## Information for challenge
 Chat timing server port.